CH-Earth/gistool/README.md

 ```
 See the [example](./example) directory for real-world scripts for each geospatial dataset included in this repository.

+# Logs
+The datasets logs are generated under the `$HOME/.gistool` directory,
+only in cases where jobs are submitted to clusters' schedulers.
+If
+processing is not submitted as a job, then the logs are printed on screen.

 # `--lib-path` options
 Currently, on Graham HPC, the following options are available:
 ```console